 EASY Stuffed Mini Eggplants ~ are brimming with sautéed onions, fresh tomatoes, chopped eggplant, sundried tomatoes, basil, and breadcrumbs.
 Topped off with grated pecorino cheese, baked until they are golden and tender, making these Italian mini eggplants savory and light!
 Besides making a big impression, we think you’re gonna love them!

-Eggplants are in abundance now, inexpensive too (3 for $1 at the farmer’s market).
+Eggplants are in abundance now, inexpensive too (about 3 for $1.00 at the farmer’s market).
 However, we found a package containing 5 mini eggplants there and decided to stuff them.